phpactor/phpactor/doc/rpc.md

 - **Name**: `open_file`
 - **Parameters**:
-   - `path`: Array of actions to dispatch.
+   - `path`: Path to file which should be opened.
    - `offset`: Goto this offset after opening the file.

 ### `close_file`